spacecatninja/craft-imager-x-power-pack/README.md

 # Imager X Power Pack for Craft CMS

-Unlocks a stash of hidden weapons in your quest to optimize images, while simultaniously saving time and cognitive load.
+Unlocks a stash of hidden weapons in your quest to optimize images, while simultaneously saving time and cognitive load.
 It's a good deal.

 ## Requirements